Gallium scan: Radiochemistry of gallium-68

-68Ga is produced from decay of germanium-68, which has a 270.8 day half-life, or by the irradiation of zinc-68 through a low energy cyclotron.
+Gallium-68, which has a half-life much shorter than gallium-67 at 67.84 minutes, is produced in a gallium-68 generator by decay of germanium-68 with a 271.05 day half-life or, as with gallium-67, by the irradiation of zinc-68 in a cyclotron.
 Use of a generator means a supply of 68Ga can be produced easily with minimal infrastructure, for example at sites without a cyclotron, commonly used to produce other PET isotopes.

-It decays by positron emission and electron capture into zinc-68.
-Maximum energy of positron emission is at 1.9 MeV.
+It decays by positron emission and electron capture into zinc-68; the maximum energy of the desired positron emission is 1.899 MeV.